-Hezbollah recently disseminated a video clip threatening to hit targets deep in Israel with precise missiles.
-The campaign’s timing was not coincidental, as Israel monitors the group’s missile project with growing concern.
+Earlier this year, Hezbollah posted a video clip threatening to hit targets deep in Israel with precise missiles.
+The campaign’s timing was not coincidental, as Israel was monitoring the group’s missile program with growing concern.

-Hezbollah fears that Israel plans to bomb missile production sites in Lebanon shortly, intelligence blog Intellitimes wrote.
-The menacing video aimed to convince Israel that it’s too late to strike, as the precision project is complete.
-However, various sources and analysts estimate that Hezbollah is bluffing.
+Hezbollah feared that the IDF planned to bomb missile factories in Lebanon, intelligence blog IntelliTimes wrote.
+The menacing video aimed to convince Israel that it’s too late to strike as the precision project is complete.

-Missile expert Uzi Rubin says that Israel wants to demolish Hezbollah’s missile project because of its destructive strategic potential.
-Precision-guided missiles will turn the group into the equivalent of a state-run military with air force capabilities, he wrote recently.
+Missile expert Uzi Rubin says that Israel wants to demolish the Hezbollah missile project because of its destructive strategic potential.
+Precision-guided missiles will turn the group into the equivalent of a state-run military with air force capabilities, he wrote.

-Rubin warns that if Hezbollah acquires precision missiles, it will use them at the start of a future war to devastate Israeli airbases.
-Israel’s air defenses will shoot down most of the incoming missiles but some will get through, he says.
+Rubin warned that if Hezbollah acquires precision missiles, it will use them at the start of a future war to devastate Israeli airbases.
+Israel’s air defenses will shoot down most of the incoming missiles but some will get through, he said.

 Such missile offensive could severely hinder the IDF’s war efforts and ability to strike enemy targets.
-This scenario creates further motivation for Israel to take action against the precision project.
+This scenario creates further motivation for Israel to take action against the precision project at an early stage.

-Israel is running out of time to decide about a preemptive strike, political analyst Ben Caspit wrote last week.
-Precision-guided missiles will erode the IDF’s strategic edge and mark the crossing of a red line, he said.
+Israel is running out of time to decide about a preemptive strike, political analyst Ben Caspit wrote this year.
+Precision-guided missiles will erode the IDF’s strategic edge and mark the crossing of a red line, he warned.

-Hezbollah is also at a tight spot domestically, as Lebanon struggles with a worsening economic and political crisis.
-Moreover, the group’s Iranian patrons face acute financial problems, and have not yet recovered from the assassination of top military commander Qasem Soleimani.
+The group’s Iranian patrons also face acute financial problems, and have not yet recovered from the assassination of top military commander Qasem Soleimani.